NicholasBlackburn1/Face-Door/README.md

 <li> Uses realtime Facial recognition to Recognize Authorized users and the non authorized Users</li>
 <li> Uses GPIO control to control 2 big Electromagnet </li>
 <li> Added Philips Hue Support for Visually Displaying if a Known person is here or not </li>
-<li> added an flask onepager for displaying system data to user easly and securily </li>
+<li> added an flask onepager for displaying system data to user easily and securily </li>
 <li> secure login for data security and privacy </li>
 <li> Easy Web enterface to see data and to add more users  to the facial reconitions </li>
+<li> respond to groups of recognized people with one unrecognized person so we don't have False alarms </li>

 ## Todo's
-<li> get the opencv to respond to groups of recognized people with one unrecognized person so we don't have False alarms </li>

 <li> get data to dynamically populate the webpage without the user refreshing the page</li>
 <li> watchdog for handleing door control for raspi </li>
 <li> Writing config data from webpage and saving it & displaying it on webpage </li>